ONSdigital/sdc-int-rh-service/README.md

 ## Running

+To run locally, either through terminal or through an IDE, you must set your profile to local so that the `application-local.yml` is picked up.

+Use this flag to do this:

+    -Dspring.profiles.active=local

 There are two ways of running this service

 * The first way is from the command line after moving into the same directory as the pom.xml: